adecang/adecang.github.io/English/General/Brexit/bbcnews_brexit_approval_script.md

 The session is chaired[^1] by Maireen McGuiness.

-*Ursula Von Leyen (from Germany),EU Commission President)* — I want to use the words of the famous British poet George Eliot.
+*Ursula Von Leyen (from Germany, EU Commission President)* — I want to use the words of the famous British poet George Eliot.
 She said : 'only in the agony of parting do we look into the depths of love'[^2].
 We will always love you and we will  never be far.
-Long live Europe !
+Long live Europe!

 *Guy Verhofstadt (from Belgium, Alliance for Liberals and Democrats in Europe)* — So this vote is not an adieu.
 This vote, Mr President, is, in my opinion, only an au revoir.
 Thank you very much.